|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- 1 teaspon minced garlic (or 2 cloves finely chopped)
+- 1 teaspoon minced garlic (or 2 cloves, peeled and finely chopped)

 - 1 tablespoon tahini

 - 3 tablespoons hot water

 - Optional garnish: parsley (finely chopped)

 In a saucepot, combine the fava beans, with their liquid), the minced garlic, and the fresh lemon juice.
 Bring it to a boil and then remove from heat.

 Drain the excess liquid and coarsely mash the fava beans with fork or a potato masher.
 Return the pot to a low heat.
 Add the tahini and salt, then add the hot water and the olive oil, one tablespoon at a time.
 Stir to your desired consistency.
 Add more water or olive oil, if needed and garnish with parsley, if desired.

 Serve ful for breakfast with hot pita bread.